brettadin/spectra-app/docs/library_usage_review.md

 ## Streamlit

-**Current usage:** The UI code (`app/app_merged.py` and `app/ui/example_browser.py`) uses Streamlit to render pages, accept user input and show Plotly graphs.
+**Current usage:** The UI code (`app/ui/main.py`) uses Streamlit to render pages, accept user input and show Plotly graphs.
 It uses containers, columns, interactive widgets and session state to manage example selection.
 A render function wraps UI code in a try/except to capture exceptions and display them in a Streamlit error component.

 **Strengths:**

 - Streamlit allows the team to prototype interactive front-ends quickly.
-Its markdown support and simple widget API make the example browser easy to implement.
+Its markdown support and simple widget API keep the example quick-add workflow easy to maintain.
 - The UI code uses dynamic lists of examples and provider filters; it updates UI state without requiring page reloads.
-- Recent hotfix ensures provider multiselect state in the example browser persists via `st.session_state` without triggering widget key warnings.
+- Recent hotfix trims the Examples sidebar down to quick-add controls, avoiding additional session keys and warning-prone state juggling.

 **Issues:**